monoxide13/RocketTele/README.md

 **System two**
 ...Work in progress...
 This is a two part system.
 Part one is the rocket part, including transmitter.
 Part two is the reciever.

-If you don't want to use the transmitter/reciever setup, comment out "#define OUTPUT_TELE".
-If you don't want to use SD cards, comment out "#define OUTPUT_SD".
+Optional defines.
+- OUTPUT_TELE : Enables use of transmitter/reciever setup.
+- OUTPUT_SD : Enables logging to SD card.
-If you don't want to use serial usb output (used mainly for testing), comment out "#define OUTPUT_USB".
+- OUTPUT_USB : Enables serial output via USB (used mainly for testing).

 System operation is a 8 step process.
 1. Check if SD is inserted.
 If so, initialize and enable logging.
 If telemetry enabled, initialize and begin transmitting.